I had the pleasure of interviewing Ryan Hintze, founder of Hintze Media, Wilhelmina fitness model, and former college football player.

 How have you used your success to bring goodness to the world?

-I have taken pride in providing my audience that follows me an abundance of motivational content.
+I have taken pride in providing my audience that follows me with an abundance of motivational content.
 I started a motivational Monday newsletter as well as post images and quotes up to 3 times per day.
 Many of my supporters have told me that they follow me because of my looks but stayed because of the motivational content that I include with the pictures I post.
 I’ve had so many people reach out to me and tell me amazing stories ranging from “I lost 100lbs” to “You inspired me to quit my job and started my own business”.
-It’s the best feeling in the world to know that you impact others lives for the better.
+It’s the best feeling in the world to know that you impact others’ lives for the better.

 Do you have a favorite book that made a deep impact on your life?
 Can you share a story?

 I don’t read many books but I do like to listen to audiobooks.
-I enjoyed listening to the 4 Hour Work Week and the Millionaire Fast Lane.
+I enjoyed listening to the 4 Hour Work Week and The Millionaire Fast Lane.
 It really opened up my eyes to the opportunities there are online.
 Every day I drove to school I would listen.

 What are your “5 things I wish someone told me before I started my company” and why?
 Please share a story or an example for each.

 Don’t think about things too much.
 For the longest time, I got caught up in the process of naming my company when at the end of the day it really doesn’t matter and you can always change it.

 If you’re the smartest person in the room, you’re in the wrong room.
 Greatness is achieved by surrounding yourself with people that you aspire to be like and who have things figured out better than you.
 Once you stop hiring smart people and telling them what to do and start hiring smart people and letting them tell you what to do you’ll experience great innovation and growth.